Khaledayman9/Pog-Operating-System/README.md

-And if a process is bigger in size than the whole memory(Thus takes more than 40 words) then it won't be inserted in the main memory and it won't execute.
+And if a process is bigger in size than the whole memory (takes more than 40 words) then it won't be inserted in the main memory and it won't execute.

 # Technologies
 Project is created with: